 For instance, if you and your spouse share the cost of groceries, link the credit card that you use for groceries—preferably one that offers cashback for grocery spending, like the Citibank SMRT Card— to your joint account for GIRO bill payment.

-If you are the disciplined type who monitors your net worth like a hawk, you probably do not need a separate account for long-term goals.
+If you are the disciplined type who monitors your savings like a hawk, you probably do not need a separate account for short-term goals.

 How many savings accounts do you have?
 Tell us in the comments!
 You can easily find out more details on savings accounts in Singapore with at MoneySmart’s Savings Account comparison page.